 What to do When the Sink is Backed Up

-If you have poured a liquid drain cleaner into the sink and it did not work, be very careful about proceeding with snaking your drain.
-Be sure to protect yourself by wearing gloves and eye protection.
-If the chemicals did not work then they are still present in the water and you don't want to get this all over you or definitely not in your eyes or mouth.
+If you've poured a liquid drain cleaner into the sink and it didn't work, be very careful about proceeding with snaking your drain.
+Be sure to protect yourself by wearing gloves and eye protection since those chemicals are still present in the water.

 First thing is first, let's get the sink emptied out so that you can keep the mess to a minimum.
 This is very simple to do and only requires something to catch the water like a bucket or large bowl and perhaps a wrench to loosen the nuts that are holding the trap together.